dyne/dyne.github.io/src/pages/software/dynebolic.md

 [![Tomb logo by monmort](/wp-content/uploads/2011/11/monmort1.png)](/software/tomb)

-Dynebolic also includes support for strong encryption of private data, thanks to Dyne.org's [Tomb](/software/tomb).
+Dyne:bolic also includes support for strong encryption of private data, thanks to Dyne.org's [Tomb](/software/tomb).

 ### Freedom Of Expression

-More than the means of media playback, Dyne:bolic includes free software for professional grade multimedia production.
+More than the means of media playback, Dyne:bolic includes free software for the production of professional grade multimedia.

 ![dancing-tux](/wp-content/uploads/2015/01/dancing-tux.gif)

-For everything you can see and play, Dyne:bolic includes the software to creat it.
+For everything you can see and play, Dyne:bolic includes the software to create it.
 This Operating System lets you express yourself, without the need to rent a license or install additional components.
-Dyne:bolic was built to make it possible for people to be independent producers of their own material.
+Dyne:bolic was built to make it possible for people to be the independent producers of their own story.
 Not just content creators for corporate platforms or consumers of information.

 ## Appreciated Worldwide